All Products

 This topic provides answers to frequently asked questions about Elastic Compute Service (ECS) billing.

-Why am I unable to purchase pay-as-you-go instances?
+Why am I unable to purchase ECS instances?

-You may be unable to purchase pay-as-you-go instances due to one of the following reasons:
+You may be unable to purchase ECS instances due to one of the following reasons:

 • You have not completed real-name verification.
-Before you can purchase ECS instances within a region inside the Chinese mainland, you must complete real-name verification.
+Before you can purchase ECS instances in a region inside the Chinese mainland, you must complete real-name verification.

-• The number of vCPUs that are required by the pay-as-you-go instances you attempting to create exceeds the remaining vCPU-based quota for the selected instance type in your account.
+• The number of vCPUs required by the ECS instances that you want to create exceeds the remaining vCPU-based quota for the selected instance type in your account.

-• The selected instance type is unavailable for purchase in the selected region.
+• The selected instance type is unavailable for purchase in the selected region because you reached the maximum number of instances of the instance type in the region.
 Try again later or go to the Instance Types Available for Each Region page to view instance types available in each region.

-You can request invoices for your pay-as-you-go instances.
+You can request invoices for your ECS instances.
 An invoice is issued based on your monthly statement.
 You can go to the Expenses and Costs console to request an invoice.

 How is the refundable amount for an instance configuration downgrade calculated?